-- Using the Text tool $\mathbf{A}$ , select the text. - Click Object ▶ Text ▶ Text properties. - 3 In the Text properties docker, choose one of the following from the Caps list box: - None turns off all of the features in the list - All caps substitutes lowercase characters with upper case equivalents - Titling caps applies the OpenType version of the feature if the font supports it - Small caps (auto) applies the OpenType version of the feature if the font supports it - All small caps substitutes characters with a scaled-down version of the upper case characters
+- 1 Using the Text tool $\bigwedge$ , select the text. - 2 Click Object ▶ Text ▶ Text. - 3 In the Text docker, click the Caps button, and choose one of the following options: - None turns off all of the features in the list - All Caps substitutes lowercase characters with upper case equivalents - Titling Caps applies the OpenType version of the feature if the font supports it - Small Caps (auto) applies the OpenType version of the feature if the font supports it - All Small Caps substitutes characters with a scaled-down version of the upper case characters - Small Caps from Caps applies the OpenType version of the feature if the font supports it

-- Small caps from caps applies the OpenType version of the feature if the font supports it - Small caps (synthesized) applies a synthesized version of Small caps, which appears the same as in previous versions of Corel PHOTO-PAINT
+• Small Caps (synthesized) - applies a synthesized version of Small Caps, which appears the same as in previous versions of Corel PHOTO-PAINT